What North Carolina Commercial Litigators Should Know About Mediation Strategy

 Decision-Maker Readiness

 Commercial cases often involve multiple stakeholders, layered authority, or internal approval processes.
+Mediation is most effective when:

-• The appropriate decision-makers are identified and available
+• The appropriate decision-makers are identified and available to participate in the mediation,

-• Authority issues are clarified in advance
+• Authority issues are clarified in advance, and

 Process Readiness